 In order to do any Utility construction work in the RTD District where a new proposed Utility enters or crosses RTD ROW, RTD Tracks, RTD Facilities, you MUST begin with the RTD Utility Agreement Request Process.

 Steps to follow for Utility Construction in the RTD District

 Click Steps to Expand

-The RTD Utility Agreement Request process to cross RTD’s Right-of-Way (ROW), tracks (LRT and CRT), and facilities (BRT and PnR) with a Utility (OH and UG) begins and ends with RTD’s Real Property Division.
-Other RTD groups such as Engineering and Maintenance-of-Way (MOW) can be useful to guide you through the process, correct forms, and can assist you with pre-submittal over-the-shoulder reviews and final as-builts, but applying for and obtaining an executed Utility Agreement from RTD Real Property is your first official step in the process.
+The official RTD Utility Agreement Request process to cross RTD’s Right-of-Way (ROW), tracks (LRT and CRT), and facilities (BRT and PnR) with a Utility (OH and UG) begins and ends with RTD Real Property Division only after you have completed a Preliminary Utility Design Review with RTD’s Utility Engineering.
+Other RTD groups such as Engineering and Maintenance-of-Way (MOW) will be involved in the official review process and can assist you with design, permit forms, and construction questions, but applying for and obtaining an executed Utility Agreement from RTD Real Property is your first official step in the process.
 Approval is not guaranteed and is not granted until an Executed Agreement is issued by RTD Real Property.
 To start, submit the following information to RTD Real Property at 1560 Broadway, Suite 650, Denver, Colorado 80202 or email UtilityAgreement.Property@RTD-Denver.com.